rkiesi/Tibco-Mashery-V3-Scripts/readme.md

 Idea of the Misbehaving API is to have an API service that can be instructed to *misbehave* according to parameters of an API call.
 Using this one can get the capability to test any protections configured on the API-Management layer (for API gateways).
 An example: backend timeout - max. time for a downstream API service to reply to a client.
 The API gateway can enforce a maximum wait time and reply with an error if the downstream service becomes to slow.

-A similar things can be achieved by using services like [https://reqbin.com/](https://reqbin.com/), but I wanted to have something that I can use without Internet access as well.
+A similar things can be achieved by using services like [https://github.com/postmanlabs/httpbin](https://github.com/postmanlabs/httpbin), but I wanted to have something that I can use without Internet access as well.
+Another test service collection could be [https://reqbin.com/](https://reqbin.com/).